Today's Articles

 Willard Wigan

-From Wolverhampton, England, as a child, he had dyslexia and Asperger syndrome, neither of which were diagnosed until adulthood.
-Wigan was ridiculed in a class by his primary school teachers for not learning to read.
+From Wolverhampton, England, as a child, he had dyslexia and Asperger's syndrome, neither of which was diagnosed until adulthood.
+Wigan was ridiculed in class by his primary school teachers for not learning to read.
 Wigan attributes his early drive to sculpting, which began at the age of five, to his need to escape from the derision of teachers and classmates.
-He wanted to show the world that nothing did exist, deducing that if people could not view his work, they would not be in any position to criticize it.
+He wanted to show the world that nothing existed, deducing that if people could not view his work, they would not be able to criticize it.

-His sculptures have included a Santa Claus and a copy of the FIFA World Cup trophy, both about 0.005mm (0.0002in) tall, and a boxing ring with Muhammad Ali's figure, which fits onto the head of a match.
-The 1993 British film An Eye on X follows Wigan's quest in carving two statues of American black activist Malcolm X, one life-size and the other on the head of a toothpick.
-Additional footage in the production archive includes Willard flying aircraft made of thin balsa wood, carving on the head of a toothpick, and talking about his early life.
+His sculptures have included a Santa Claus and a replica of the FIFA World Cup trophy, both approximately 0.005mm (0.0002in) tall, and a boxing ring featuring Muhammad Ali's figure, which fits onto the head of a match.
+The 1993 British film An Eye on X follows Wigan's quest to carve two statues of American Black activist Malcolm X, one life-size and the other on the head of a toothpick.
+Additional footage in the production archive includes Willard flying aircraft made of thin balsa wood, carving with a toothpick, and discussing his early life.
 Wigan was inspired to do his work beginning at the age of 5.
-He is learning disabled and doesn't know how to read or write.
+He has a learning disability and doesn't know how to read or write.
 He said that his childhood teachers "made [him] feel small, made [him] feel like nothing."

 The Library of Birmingham exhibited his works in January 2015.